 About.com's dating guide Bonny Albo focuses on Chemistry.com's compatibility test.
-She thinks it takes a unique approach with matching being done by personality types.
-She also likes the way the system encourages feedback from people who've actually met to help the company improve it.
-(Note: ConsumerSearch is owned by About.com, but the two don't share an editorial affiliation.)
+She thinks it takes an unusual approach, with matching done by personality types.
+She also likes the way the system encourages feedback from people who've actually met to help the site improve.

 4. eDate Review